What Are The Medicare Telemedicine Rules?

 - Telemedicine Defense (Medicare Fraud Strike Force), etc.

-If you want to discuss your telemedicine questions with a former federal healthcare prosecutor and experienced healthcare defense attorney in a free and confidential consultation, then you should call Nick or Lynette today.
+If you want to discuss your telemedicine questions with a former federal healthcare prosecutor and experienced healthcare defense attorney in a free and confidential consultation, then you should call Nick today.